MKilani/FAAL/README.md

 The first example shows a possible way to modify FAAL so that the algorithm will include tones in the comparison, and will compare them primarily on the basis of their form (level tone, falling tone, rising tone, dipping tone, peaking tone), and secondarily on the basis of their pitch level or levels.

-The aim is to compare two words taken from three different Bai dialects, and taken from List's and Prokić's BDPA database, for which see:
+The aim is to compare two words taken from three different Bai dialects.
+They are taken from List's and Prokić's BDPA database, for which see:

 ```
 http://alignments.lingpy.org